MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configuring-Alternate-Login-ID.md

 The following are pre-requisites for achieving seamless SSO with alternate ID.

 - Exchange Online should have Modern Authentication turned ON.
-- Skype for Business Online should have Modern Authentication turned ON.
+- Skype for Business (SFB) Online should have Modern Authentication turned ON.
 - Exchange on-premises should have Modern Authentication turned ON.
+Exchange 2013 CU19 or Exchange 2016 CU18 and up is required on all Exchange servers.
+No Exchange 2010 in the environment.
 - Skype for Business on-premises should have Modern Authentication turned ON.
 - You must use Exchange and Skype clients that have Modern Authentication enabled.
+All servers must be running SFB Server 2015 CU5.
 - Skype for Business Clients that are Modern Authentication capable
    - iOS, Android, Windows Phone
    - SFB 2016 (MA is ON by default, but make sure it has not been disabled.)